Multi-award-winning international playwright Simon Stephens shares his thoughts on drama, creativity and the musical structure of scripts.

 John Yorke works with a screenwriter as she learns to master the core elements of five-act structure: inciting incidents, moments of hope and despair, and the point of no return.

 Could your inciting incident be the reason your script is rejected?
 Kieran Grimes explains the top three ways to ensure your inciting incident is effective and engaging.

 What are the rookie structural issues new screenwriters struggle with?
 Kieran Grimes explains the top points to master to make your script better.

-In this exclusive interview, JYS’s Katherine Press speaks to Julia McKenzie, Head of Radio Comedy for BBC Studios, about her role at the BBC, how to submit your work to production companies and how to react to trends in writing.
+Julia McKenzie, Head of Radio Comedy for BBC Studios, discusses her role at the BBC, how to submit your work to production companies and how to react to trends in writing.

-Ashley Pharoah, award-winning writer and creator of shows including Life on Mars, Ashes to Ashes and Wild at Heart, dropped by our classroom to take questions from our John Yorke Story for Screenwriting students.
-Here they discuss pitching, his development as a writer and the often long wait from script to screen.
+Ashley Pharoah, award-winning writer and creator of shows including Life on Mars, Ashes to Ashes and Wild at Heart chats to our screenwriting students.